Day programs improve quality of life for seniors and caregivers

-Adult day services are a relief for family caregivers.
-While your senior is there, you can go to work, run errands, or get some much-needed time for rest and self-care.
+When your older adult is there, you can go to work, run errands, or get some much-needed time for rest and self-care.
 Your mind will be at ease because you’ll know that your older adult is safe, well cared for, and having fun.

 The cost of these programs really varies – possibly from $25 to $100+ per day.
 It depends on the services offered, location, and available financial assistance.

 Medicare doesn’t cover adult day services, but financial help might be available through Medicaid, non-Medicaid state assistance programs, Veterans Aid & Attendance, and possibly long term care insurance.

 How to find a local adult day program

 To find an adult day program in your local area:

 - Ask a social worker at the local hospital